Loučovice: Geography

-Most of the territory lies in the Vyšebrodsko Nature Park.
-There are several small natural protected areas, the most valuable is the Čertova stěna-Luč National Nature Reserve with giant stones.
+Most of the municipal territory lies in the Vyšebrodsko Nature Park.
+There are several small-scale protected areas; the most valuable is Čertova stěna-Luč National Nature Reserve with giant stones.

 History

 The first written mention of Loučovice is from 1361, when the village was owned by Vyšší Brod Monastery.
 The village was burned down in 1420 together with the monastery by Taborites, and renewed after the Thirty Years' War.

-Until 1918, the location was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Bohemian district of Kaplice.
-A post-office was opened in August 1892, under the name Kienberg bei Hohenfurth.

 In the 1880s, entrepreneur Arnošt Porák founded a large paper mill in Loučovice, which employed more than 1,000 workers at its peak.
 Electrified railway built in 1909–1911 reached Loučovice.

-During 1938 and 1945 the area became part of Sudetenland.
+Between 1938 and 1945, the area was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 After expulsion of German population in 1945, many smaller hamlets in the area disappeared but Loučovice grew up.
 In 1950, several villages were merged with Loučovice and created a standalone municipality.

+Demographics

+Transport

+In the southwestern tip of the municipal territory is a road border crossing with Austria named Přední Výtoň / Guglwald.

+Loučovice is located on the railway line of local importance heading from Lipno nad Vltavou to Rybník.